dbackowski/docker-ruby-ci/README.md

 # docker-ruby-ci

-Dockerfile for CI (continuous integration) based on official ruby:2.3 docker image with:
+Dockerfile for CI (continuous integration) based on official ruby:2.3 docker image.

+## What is included?

-* ruby (2.3.1)
+* ruby (2.3.3)
 * nodejs (4.6.0)
 * phantomjs (2.1.1)